Psychotherapy in practice

-- No one technique or type of therapy works all the time (or even most of the time)
+- No one technique or type of therapy works all the time

 - The experience of the therapist is more important than any other qualification

 - The most important skill a psychotherapist has lies in the art of therapeutic conversation, listening, clarifying, normalising, asking questions, attending to clients’ responses, providing insight and encouragement, and offering guidance.

 - Therapists who can work on different levels – thoughts, emotions, relationships, the body/brain, behaviour and the environment are more likely to be effective

 - Therapists who adapt to the client with different styles of communication: listening, teaching, nurturing, challenging, directing and humorous – are also more likely to be effective